How much cash do you have in your wallet right now?

 Generally, the more secure the form of payment, the less expensive it is to offer.
-For example, a simple payment by swiping a credit card through a terminal will cost more per transaction than the chip and pin method because it’s more open to fraud.
+For example, swiping cards through credit card readers costs more per transaction than mobile payments because the former is more open to fraud.

-There are additional charges involved with taking orders over the phone, often called a “card not present” or CNP transaction.
+There are also security-related charges involved with taking orders over the phone, often called a “card not present” or CNP transaction.
 CNP transactions carry a higher risk of fraud, so the ability to offer this kind of payment will cost more.

 Processing fees are complex and dependent on many factors.